layershift/kb-layershift/pages/02.managed-vps/03.email/05.how-to-configure-plesk-mail-in-outlook/docs.en.md

     pagination: true
     url_taxonomy_filters: true
 aura:
-    metadata:
-        description: how-to-configure-plesk-mail-in-outlook
     pagetype: website
+    description: 'Here is a step-by-step guide to help you configure Plesk mail in Outlook.'
+taxonomy:
+    category:
+        - docs
+menu: 'Plesk mail in Outlook'
 ---

-# How to configure Plesk mail in Outlook

 Here is a step-by-step guide to help you configure Plesk mail in Outlook.